Here's What Xcel Has in Store For Minnesota in its 15-Year Plan:

 The Public Comment deadline for Xcel Energy’s 2020-2034 Upper Midwest Integrated Resource Plan had initially been January 8, 2020 at 4:30 p.m.
 However, the MN Public Utilities Commission has since revised the comment period.
 Because Xcel Energy crafted their initial 15-year energy plan on the assumption that their acquisition of a Mankato natural gas plant would be approved by state regulators (it wasn’t), Xcel had to go back to the drawing board and craft an entirely new plan, delaying the process by about 9 months.

-Xcel's next deadline to file its new Supplement to its Integrated Resource Plan had been April 1, 2020 with Initial Comments due August 3, 2020, and Reply Comments due October 2, 2020.
-But the CO-VID 19 outbreak delayed the first deadline to May 15th, 2020, You may submit comments to the Commission throughout the Comment Period.
+The initial revised deadline for Xcel to file its new Supplement to its Integrated Resource Plan had been April 1, 2020.
+But the CO-VID 19 outbreak delayed this deadline to June 30th, 2020 upon the request of Xcel Energy.
+Initial Comments are expected to be due three months afterwards and Reply Comments due 6 months afterwards.
+As soon as Xcel releases its new Integrated resource plan, you may submit comments to the Public Utilities Commission throughout the Comment Period.
 Comments received after the close of the comment period may or may not be considered by the Commission.

 The State of Minnesota received in-person testimony on Xcel's IRP during 5 public hearings